Myanmar civil war (2021–present): Breakdown of Arakan ceasefire, monsoon 2022

 Between June and August 2022, the informal ceasefire reached in late 2020 between the Arakan Army (AA) and the junta broke down.
 The AA had consolidated control during this period, avoided the initial violence of the war, and introduced many public services and local administrators in northern Rakhine state.
-With the military's attention diverted to the increasing resistance elsewhere and increasing popular support for an alliance with the NUG, the AA sought to expand its influence into southern Rakhine.
+With the military's attention diverted to increasing resistance elsewhere and increasing popular support for an alliance with the NUG, the AA sought to expand its influence into southern Rakhine.
 Rhetoric from AA leader Twan Mrat Naing in June grew more provocative with military spokespeople stating that the AA was inviting conflict.
 Armed clashes resumed in July after the junta launched an airstrike against an AA base in Kayin State, killing 6 AA soldiers.
 AA retaliated in Maungdaw Township and western Chin State in late July and early August.
-By late August, land travel to northern Rakhine required passing a series of checkpoints and all public transport ships ceased operation due to river and land blockades.
+By late August, land travel to northern Rakhine required passing a series of checkpoints and all public transport ships had ceased operation due to river and land blockades.

 On 16 August 2022, two mortar shells fired by the Myanmar Army landed in a Rohingya refugee camp in Bangladesh, killing one man and injuring five others.
 Myanmar Army helicopters allegedly entered Bangladeshi air space to attack the Arakan Army and fired a shell within Bangladeshi air space.
 Two days later, Bangladesh summoned Myanmar ambassador Aung Kyaw Moe to strongly protest the land and airspace violations.
-In October 2022, Bangladeshi Foreign Minister AK Abdul Momen made a statement that border bombings by Myanmar stopped after he met with the Chinese ambassador to Bangladesh, Li Jiming.
+In October 2022, Bangladeshi Foreign Minister AK Abdul Momen made a statement that border bombings by Myanmar had stopped after he met with the Chinese ambassador to Bangladesh, Li Jiming.

 Escalation of the civil war (September 2022 – November 2022)

 Increased resistance efforts

 In mid-October 2022, NUG issued a statement calling for the victory of the Spring Revolution by the end of 2023.
 This call to action was followed by increased fighting by the resistance forces in urban areas and in Southeastern Myanmar.
 This development took place in the wake of the junta torching at least 20 villages in the Sagaing and Magway Regions as part of a "four cuts" strategy of attacking civilians to weaken anti-regime movements.
 According to Sagaing-based resistance spokespeople, many victims of arson then joined the resistance.
 The urgency of the resistance was likely prompted by the looming elections planned by the State Administration Council.
-The fragmentated nature of the grassroots elements of the PDF became more organized in 2022 through the command of the NUG and from cooperation with various EAOs- especially the Kachin Independence Army (KIA).
+The fragmented nature of the grassroots elements of the PDF became more organized in 2022 through the command of the NUG and from cooperation with various EAOs- especially the Kachin Independence Army (KIA).

 The Karenni Nationalities Defense Force (KNDF) claimed in January 2023 that 1,692 regime troops and 211 resistance fighters were killed since the 2021 coup, 293 civilians had been killed by the regime, and 126 displaced civilians died while fleeing their homes in Kayah and Shan states in 2022.